carlcassar/carlcassar/resources/markdown/Extracting Wikilinks for your Markdown Laravel Blog.md

 title: Extracting Wikilinks for your Markdown Laravel Blog
 slug:
 author: Carl Cassar
-description: Wikilinks offer a convenient way to link to other pages in a blog, PKM or other wiki-like knowledge base.
+description: Wikilinks offer a convenient way to link to other pages in a blogs and PKMs.
 Let me show you how to make use of them in a Laravel Markdown-Powered Blog.
 tags:
   - laravel
   - php